antonyvam/antonyvam.github.io/_pages/awards.md

 nav_order: 6
 ---

-## Major Awards

-### Royal Society of Chemistry 2023 Analytical Science Horizon Prize
+## Royal Society of Chemistry 2023 Analytical Science Horizon Prize
 **Sir George Stokes Prize — "The XRD-CT Pioneers"**

 I was honored to be part of the team recognized for the development and application of X-ray diffraction computed tomography (XRD-CT).
 My work played a pivotal role in evolving this technique into a cutting-edge tool for looking inside functional materials like batteries and catalysts in real-time.